Can I Get Alimony While the Divorce Is Pending?

 Who Is Eligible for Alimony in California?

-The courts do not award everyone spousal support in California divorce cases.
+The courts do not award everyone spousal support in Sacramento divorce cases.
 This is a special award the receiving spouse must petition to receive.
 The spouse petitioning for alimony must prove his or her need to a judge.
 The decision to grant a temporary or permanent award is largely up to the judge.
 The courts will carefully consider multiple factors before granting or denying a petition for temporary or permanent spousal support.

 • The earning capacity of each party and its ability to allow the spouse to maintain the standard of living he or she had during the marriage.